-When the receiver FIFO and receiver interrupts are enabled (FCR0 = 1, IER0 = 1) receiver interrupts occur as follows:
+When the receiver FIFO and receiver interrupts are enabled (FCR0 = 1, IER0 = 1) receiver interrupt occur as follows:

 - 1. The receive data available interrupt is issued to the microprocessor when the FIFO has reached its programmed trigger level.
-It is cleared as soon as the FIFO drops below its programmed trigger level. - 2.
-The IIR receive data available indication also occurs when the FIFO trigger level is reached, and, like the interrupt, it is cleared when the FIFO drops below the trigger level. - 3.
-The receiver line status interrupt (IIR = 06), as before, has higher priority than the received data available (IIR = 04) interrupt. - 4.
-The data ready bit (LSR0) is set as soon as a character is transferred from the shift register to the receiver FIFO.
+It is cleared when the FIFO drops below its programmed trigger level. - 2.
+The IIR receive data available indication also occurs when the FIFO trigger level is reached, and like the interrupt, it is cleared when the FIFO drops below the trigger level. - 3.
+The receiver line status interrupt (IIR = 0110) has higher priority than the received data available interrupt (IIR = 0100). - 4.
+The data ready bit (LSR0) is set when a character is transferred from the shift register to the receiver FIFO.
 It is cleared when the FIFO is empty.